ccleberg/cmc.pub/content/blog/2024-03-13-doom-emacs.md

 ## General Thoughts

 I have enjoyed Doom Emacs (far more than GNU Emacs) and will likely continue to use it as my main editor for the time being.
 Org-Mode is certainly the largest factor here, as I far prefer it over Markdown due to its inherent features and detailed markup options.
-However, working with org-mode on iOS has been a pain and I will have to see if there\'s an easier way to resolve those issues or if going back to separate Markdown, Reminders, and Calendar apps is easier to work with than an all-in-one org solution.
+However, working with org-mode on iOS has been a pain and I will have to see if there's an easier way to resolve those issues or if going back to separate Markdown, Reminders, and Calendar apps is easier to work with than an all-in-one org solution.